waaghals/kustomize-gitops-template/docs/terminology.md

 ## Overrides
 __Overrides__ are short-lived components which are promoted between environments.
-While similar to changes, thessssssssssssssssssssse are applied *after* modifications done by mixins.
+While similar to changes, these are applied *after* modifications done by mixins.

 ## Environment
 Different clusters to which applications are deployed.